forbjok/vut/README.md

 For GNU/Linux and other operating systems, you will have to compile it yourself.

 ## Compiling
-1. Download and install the lastest version of DMD (the reference D compiler) from [dlang.org](http://dlang.org/) or your distro's package manager
+1. Install Rust using the instructions [here](https://www.rust-lang.org/tools/install) or your distro's package manager.
-2. Download and install DUB from [code.dlang.org](https://code.dlang.org/) or your distro's package manager
-3. Clone this repository and execute the following command in it:
+2. Clone this repository and execute the following command in it:
 ```
-$ dub build
+$ cargo build --release
 ```

 Voila!
-You should now have a usable executable in the root of the repository.
+You should now have a usable executable in the `target/release` subdirectory.

+## Authoritative Version Source
+In order to do its work, Vut requires a supported version source to be present in the project.
+Currently supported version sources are: **VERSION file**, **Cargo.toml** (Rust) and **package.json** (NPM).

-## Creating a VERSION file
+### VERSION file
-In order to store the ONE TRUE VERSION, Vut uses a file called VERSION.
+At its simplest, this can be a file called VERSION.
 It's a plain UTF-8 encoded text file containing the full SemVer string, with no newline at the end.

 The recommended way of creating one is to run the following command in the root of your repository (or wherever the root of the versioned content is):